Monday’s rainfall in Pune second-heaviest 24-hour spell in April since 2008

 Major streets such as Pune-Satara road and NIBM road witnessed waterlogging.

-India Meteorological Department said Shivajinagar reported 19mm rainfall while Lohegaon reported 0.5 mm rainfall.
+India Meteorological Department said Shivajinagar reported 19.04 mm rainfall while Lohegaon reported 0.7 mm rainfall.

 According to fire brigade department, over 15 incidents of trees falling were reported in the city, mainly at Kothrud, Yerwada and Kondhwa.